RaphBloch/AzimutProject/README.md

 4. **Server**

-FastAPI is exposed at http://localhost:8000
+FastAPI is exposed at http://localhost:8000 (used as environment variable in the client's container)

 REST endpoint: GET /targets